jsturtevant/jsturtevant.github.io/_posts/2016-02-09-Getting-Started-with-Project-Oxford-Machine-Learning-Apis-and-Deployment-on-Azure.md

 [Project Oxford](https://www.projectoxford.ai/) is cool.
 I am out at a lot of hackathons where I see students creating some amazing applications.
 While at the hackathons I see students struggling to get started with Project Oxford in their language of choice.
 Project Oxford is so powerful that I hate to see students struggle getting started so I created a [series of videos](https://channel9.msdn.com/Search?term=project%20oxford%20sturtevant#lang-en=en&ch9Search) and [sample projects](https://github.com/jsturtevant/happy-image-tester-django) to get them started quickly.
 But Project Oxford is not only for hackathons and students.
 Project Oxford has tons of real world applications such as [image and video processing, OCR](https://www.projectoxford.ai/vision), and [text to speech](https://www.projectoxford.ai/speech).

-By the end of the videos you will have a full working sample and learn a few tricks like [using Kudu Dashboard](/posts/How-to-add-edit-and-remove-files-in-your-azure-webapp-using-the-kudu-service-dashboard) along the way.
+By the end of the videos you will have a full working sample and learn a few tricks like [using the Kudu Dashboard](/posts/How-to-add-edit-and-remove-files-in-your-azure-webapp-using-the-kudu-service-dashboard) along the way.

 1. [Introduction to Project Oxford Machine Learning API's](https://channel9.msdn.com/Blogs/jsturtevant/Introduction-to-Project-Oxford-Machine-Learning-APIs)
 2. [How to set up  your local Python environment for development and testing](https://channel9.msdn.com/Blogs/jsturtevant/Setting-up-Project-Oxford-for-Python-on-Windows)